BRIDGES Experiential Learning Projects

-If you are interested in having a team of top MBA consulting talent address a pressing business issue, then consider participating in BRIDGES 2013.
+If you are interested in having a team of top MBA talent address a pressing business issue, then consider participating in BRIDGES 2015.

 Participation in BRIDGES is a great ROI for your organization, as it is a cost-effective approach for addressing current business challenges your organization may be facing, as well as a low-risk recruiting opportunity to preview the quality of SCU MBAs.

 BRIDGES Project Details

 • Projects last approximately 8 weeks during the summer, typically starting in mid-June and concluding in late August.

 • Companies provide a project proposal based on an existing business issue.

 • Based on students’ profiles and their professional aspirations, Graduate Business Career Management staff will match students with projects.

 • A project checkpoint by Graduate Business Career Management Program staff occurs mid-way during the project to ensure company expectations are being met.

 • Company commitment is relatively low with 2-4 hours of planning/scoping time with the students, 3-6 hours during the life of the project and 2-3 hours for the final executive-level presentation.